paulg44/drawing_game/PLAN.md

 - Pass category name to query correct database
 - Pass random item from category (in the future select random item from database?)
+- If I change the items to just an array of names all the variables through the app will need to change from randomItem to randomItem

+- user clicks category, random item is selected then thats passed to database and whats sent back displayed on display page
+- have one database for now with all 16 options in.
+Extra databases next